remotesynth/certifiedfreshevents/content/events/enterprise-javascript.md

 Rizchel started her career at IBM.
 She worked her way up from being a front-end developer, to a team leader, to a Developer Advocate.
 In that role, she spoke at conferences and created content about emerging technologies like Kubernetes, serverless computing, and container architecture.

-Rizchel missed being a maker, so she jumped at the chance to join the Skookum team, where she could be both a Software Engineer and an advocate.
-Now, she spends her time helping clients modernize their legacy applications, speaking at events, and supporting diversity in tech.
+Rizchel missed being a maker, so she jumped at the chance to join the Gatsby team, where she could be both a Software Engineer and an advocate.
+Now, she spends her time building out modern applications, speaking at events, supporting diversity in tech and the overall tech community.

 <i class="fa fa-twitter" aria-hidden="true"></i> [@rizcheldayao](https://twitter.com/rizcheldayao)